kortschak/graphprac/README.md

 If gophernotes is not installed, see [here](https://github.com/gopherdata/gophernotes#linux).
 If Jupyter is not installed run `pip3 install jupyter`.

+GraphViz commands are needed to perform graph visualisation.
+If these are not installed run, e.g. `sudo apt install graphviz`.

 Start the notebook by running `jupyter notebook`.

 To start the tutorial, open [this link](http://localhost:8888/terminals/1) in a new tab and execute the following command at the prompt: